 In our recent webinar, Accelerate: Emerging Solutions for the Future Workplace, five leaders pitched their innovative benefit offerings to our audience, VC style.
-Hosted by Kathy Prosser, Senior Vice President, National Employee Benefits Practice Leader, and Dave Kerrigan of BenefitPitch, participants learned how these leaders are changing the face of employee benefits.
+Hosted by Kathy Prosser, former National Employee Benefits Practice Leader, and Dave Kerrigan of BenefitPitch, participants learned how these leaders are changing the face of employee benefits.

 Wondering who enticed the audience the most?
 Read through to the end and find out who won the coveted “best overall benefit” award.